Below are some commonly-asked questions about KnowBe4's Phish Alert Button. If you don't see the answer you need, submit a ticket to our support team.

 7) Question: Does the PAB update automatically?

-Answer: The Exchange PAB, Office 365 PAB, or Chrome PAB update automatically.
+Answer: The Exchange PAB, Microsoft 365 PAB, or Chrome PAB update automatically.
 The only version of PAB that needs to be updated manually is the Outlook PAB.
 To update the Outlook PAB, you will need to download and install a new PhishAlert.msi file from your account settings page.

 8) Question: What connections are required in order for the PAB to function?

-Answer: The PAB needs to be able to send an HTML POST request on port 443 (Port 443 is the default port for http) to the domain: training.knowbe4.com.
+Answer: The PAB needs to be able to send an HTML POST request on port 443 (Port 443 is the default port for http) to the domain: training.knowbe4.com or eu.knowbe4.com.
 Depending on your set up, some proxies or firewalls may need the full path.
 If this is the case, please ensure that your PCs can reach https://training.knowbe4.com/api/v1/phishalert/ by allowing outbound connections to remote servers on port 443, which is the server URL the PAB is trying to contact with a POST request.

 9) Question: Can we change the language of the PAB text and prompt messages?